-The Accounts of the Samaj shall be audited by an auditor appointed by the managing committee or at the AGM.
+The Accounts of the Samaj shall be audited by an auditor appointed by the managing committee and/or at the AGM.

-An auditor so appointed shall have access to all the books of accounts and other relevant documents and shall certify the yearly statement of accounts.
+An auditor so appointed, upon signing a non-disclosure agreement, shall have access to all the books of accounts and other relevant documents and shall certify the yearly statement of accounts.

-No person other than a qualified accountant or a person pursuing a profession of an auditor shall be eligible for appointment.
+No person other than a qualified accountant and/or a person that meets the Charity Commission’s requirements in relation to audits shall be eligible for appointment.

 MEETINGS Committee Meetings:

-The Managing Committee shall meet at least once a month to consider, Discuss and deal with all essential, matters pertaining to the Association.
+The Managing Committee shall meet at regularly to consider, Discuss and deal with all essential, matters pertaining to the Association.

 A Managing Committee meeting shall be convened by giving seven days notice to the members but in case of urgency the meeting can be called with 48 hours notice.
 A person attending a meeting virtually shall have the same rights to receive notice, speak, vote and otherwise participate in the meeting as he or she would have if attending the meeting in person.
 The charity trustees may call other meetings of the members attending in person or virtually as they think fit.
 Such meetings may be entirely virtual meetings or hybrid meetings as the circumstances allow.